 About the Numbers

-If you're a VEGETARIAN it is suggested you increase your protein intake above suggested levels by another 10%.
-The increase is because plant proteins are considered lower quality and they don't have as many of the essential amino acids that animal proteins do.
+If you're a VEGETARIAN, it is suggested you increase your protein intake above the suggested levels by another 10%.
+The increase is because plant proteins are considered lower quality, and they don't have as many of the essential amino acids that animal proteins do.
 The 10% increase is to make up for those deficiencies.
 (There is one exception.
 Soy protein does contain all the essential amino acids.)

 PREGNANT WOMEN generally need an extra 10 grams of protein per day above suggested levels.

-WOMEN WHO ARE NURSING typically need 15 grams a day extra the first 6 months, dropping to 12 grams a day extra the second six months.
+WOMEN WHO ARE NURSING typically need 15 grams a day extra the first six months, dropping to 12 grams a day extra the second six months.

 How much protein is too much?

-The Food and Nutrition Board of the Institute of Medicine suggest that if more than 35% of you total daily calories are protein, you're probably eating too much.
-Excess protein can't be stored in the body (like fat and carbs) so eating too much may put a strain on the kidneys and liver.
+The Food and Nutrition Board of the Institute of Medicine suggests that if more than 35% of your total daily calories are protein, you're probably eating too much.
+Excess protein can't be stored in the body (like fat and carbs), so eating too much may put a strain on the kidneys and liver.

 Click Here to return to Fitness Calculators Main Page.